michaelmungaimaina/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Task 1
+# Task 0
-* A shell script the prints the absolute path of your current working directory.
-All made easy.
+* A shell script that prints the current working directory